qrran/Ship/README.md

 ### How to play?

 - The ship automatically rotates counterclockwise
-- Press the space bar for thrust
+- Press/held the space bar for thrust
-- Use the right key to control the rotation clockwise
+- Press right key to control the rotation clockwise
 - The ship will thrust toward the direction that it's pointing to.

 ### [Video Demo](https://youtu.be/N6rU-ss_YLo)